peacock0803sz/pycon-us-2022-slides/pycon-us-2022.md

     return wrapper
 ```

----

 <!--
-A generic type is typically declared by inheriting from an instantiation of this class with one or more type variables.
+It can be used when writing functions that take a function as an argument, such as decorator functions.
 -->

+---

 # User-defined Generic types

 A generic type is typically declared by inheriting from an instantiation.

-Example: a generic mapping type
+## Example: a generic mapping type

 ```py {2|3|4}
 from typing import TypeVar, Generic